-ZIMSEC O Level Integrated Science Notes: Amylase enzyme experiment
+ZIMSEC O Level Combined Science Notes: Amylase enzyme experiment

 Materilas: 1% amylase enzyme/saliva, 2% startch solution, visking tubing, reagents to test for starch and sugar, beakers.

 Method A: Visking Tubing.

 - NB.
 The Visking Tubing is used to function/work as a small small intestine.

 - Prepare two model intestines by wetting the visking tubing.